 As players roll the dice and travel from city to city, by road or air, they will also sometimes have the option to draw an ASSIGNMENT card.

-Many of these ASSIGNMENT cards are diversions, sometimes for a single player, other times for a select group, and occasionally for everyone.
-Some cards must be played immediately, and bonus cards can be saved for future use.
-Some cards might be to your advantage, others to your disadvantage, depending on each individual itinerary.
+Many of these ASSIGNMENT Cards are diversions, it could be for a single player or a select group, and sometimes it's for everyone.
+Some cards must be played immediately, while bonus cards can be saved for future use.
+Some cards allow the drawing player to assign the diversion, whilst other cards give that decision to an opponent.
+Some could be to your advantage or disadvantage, depending on each individual itinerary.

 All players start with two cubes, one red roadblock cone, and one black bad weather cube.
-Spare cubes are placed on the playing board in the space marked, Department of Transport – red cubes, and Air Traffic Control – black cubes.
+Spare cubes are placed on the board in the space marked, Department of Transport – red cubes, and Air Traffic Control – black cubes.
 Before the first dice is thrown everyone has the chance to try and guess a route their opponents might take, and then use both cubes to block one air route and one road.
-Be careful not to block your own travel plans, and cubes can only be placed on the two symbols shown below.
+Be careful not to block your own travel plans, and cubes can only be placed on the solid black or red symbols shown below.

-Every time a player arrives at a temple by road or air the matching TEMPLE card is immediately turned over.
+After arrival at any temple by air or road, the matching TEMPLE card is immediately turned over.
 Also, if available, that player may take one additional red or black cube, and immediately place the cube anywhere on the board to try and block an opponent.

-The game also includes ASSIGNMENT cards that allow players to bypass these cubes, very useful when some players deliberately place them to try and stop other players getting back to Salt Lake City to win the game.
+The game also includes ASSIGNMENT Bonus cards that allow players to bypass these cubes and also avoid diversions, which are very useful when players are trying to get back to Salt Lake City to win the game.